-The open road and adventure beckons once again.
+However, the open road and adventure beckons once again.
 Crossing a whole continent is a significant milestone in the journey.
-Reflecting back, the feat seems equally absurd and real.
+Reflecting back, the feat seems equally absurd as it does real.
 I feel like I have lived a lifetime in the last 4 months.
 It has been a great learning process.
-Random occurrences have been commonplace, becoming accustomed to living with uncertainty, a fundamental theme.
+Random occurrences have been commonplace and becoming accustomed to living with uncertainty is a fundamental theme.

 I’ve been soaked, frozen and scorched and slept in a myriad of strange places.
 Gradually I am starting to break away from the usual routine, taking opportunities as they arise, and this is rewarding me with greater freedom, options and possibilities.

 Europe has surprised us at every turn.
 In Western Europe we were getting used to the cycling and the lifestyle but many aspects of the places were familiar.
-Nevertheless the people met and adventures had we’re completely unpredictable and remarkable.
+Nevertheless the people we met and adventures we had were completely unpredictable and remarkable.

 I have been confronted with myself more than ever in my action and reactions to situations, travelling in a group, meeting people and seeing myself on camera.
 My ego has been torn apart and rebuilt on many occasions.

 However, the experience has been resoundingly positive and I am now ready to move on again.
 What lays ahead, I may as well ask the Persian cat sitting next to me.
 We have a vague route and the prospect of some cold wintery weather.
 I am preparing by mending the hole in my ski socks.
 I expect to be wearing all my clothes all of the time.
 Seriously though, we have prepared well, which is why I can joke about it.
 I’m not averse to a little cold weather and you never know I might see some snow this Christmas.
 I’ll send you a postcard…